libmanuk/DOSiMagickConvertDir/README.md

 1. Place a copy of the .bat file in a directory that has some .TIF images to convert.
 2. Double click on the .bat file.

-### It is recommended that this script be run on a set of copied .TIF images, not on your "sole" copies.
+### It is recommended that this script be run on a set of copied .TIF images, not on "sole" copies.

 ### This script assumes that the computer being used for implementation has ImageMagick for Windows installed and that it is working at the commandline.